Wednesday, 30 November 2011

 - Bare feet eternally muddy; rain-softened sandals sliding out from under them on any but perfectly level ground.

-- And perhaps the worst, being imprisoned in my little jungle clearing, because leaving it meant getting soaked in high grass or dense brush.
+- And perhaps the worst: being imprisoned in my little jungle clearing, because leaving it meant getting soaked in high grass or brush.
 (Remember: no drying things.)

 So what do you think?
-Does the idea have legs?
+Does my movie idea have legs?
 Frankly, I think I could kick Chow's butt.
-Commercially, that is.

 This is exactly what my ango was like.
 Except I wasn't angry.
 Or Asian.
 Or armed.
 But aside from that, this is exactly what it was like. |